dubtcs/godot_log/README.md

 Log.FORMAT_ERROR = "[{LOG_TIME}] {LOG_STACK} - {LOG_TEXT}";
 ```

+All message functions have an optional paramater, ```context```, when supplied labels the message in said context.
+This can be used to filter select messages based on category.

 The class has one signal, ```on_message```, which dispatches each time any message is sent.
 You can hook into this to do something with said messages as they come through.

 ```